 It’s important that the people on your list understand how to buy from you.
 When all you do is send out updates about where you’ve been, your thoughts on a particular topic or free (yet valuable) content you are doing a disservice to prospective clients as well as to your business.
 People need to know how to do business with you.
 Your email communication should give simple ways for people to hire/buy from you.

 This doesn’t mean that every email out to your list needs or should be an offer.
 There are times and places for specific offer based emails.
 Don’t keep from sending out offers to your list because you’re worried people will unsubscribe.
 The truth is the people who unsubscribe because you’re making an offer are not prospective clients.
 You can’t count these people are part of your subscriber list.
 Learn to celebrate them removing themselves from your list.
 I refer to this as “Clearing The Field”.
 It allows you to target and deliver valuable content to your ideal clients.

 As you may know, I spend hours putting together what I hope is valuable content for people to consume.
 Every week for the last 4 years my email subscribers receive a sales tip.
 People often share that my newsletter is one of the only email newsletters they read.
 Besides being incredibly flattered by this feedback, I often receive new clients through my newsletter.
-My subscribers click through links attached to the newsletter for upcoming Group Sales Accelerator Days, Masterclasses, as well as many other ways to work with me.

 Email List: It All Counts

 Now it’s your turn.
 When’s the last time you contacted your list of subscribers?
 Maybe it’s time for you to touch base with your list.
 If it’s been a while, consider sending out something valuable for them to consume.
 It could be a tip, a resource or something they’ll be excited to read from you.
 Be sure to include a section on how to get more from you (this means a way for them to hire you).